 Hamilton County residents are gaining interest in native plants.
 Osborn assures anyone can plant a native garden at home.
 “You don’t need a lot; you could plant them on a stamp if you had to.
 You’ll see the pollinators.”

 Although Shaker Trace Seed Nursery is closed to the public, they host an annual open house at their 8749 New Haven Road location in Harrison.
-This year, it will be held on August 4th, the first Saturday of August.
+This year, it will be held on August 4th, from 10:00am until 2:00pm.
+For more information about the open house, visit Great Parks here.